 The sun flower seeds sprouted and one of the two of them shot right up.
 It’s pretty cool though.
 The other may or may not have had a fight with a pigeon.
 I’ve stuck it back in the ground, but I’m not sure it’s grown at all since then.
 At least it hasn’t died.
 That’s progress, right?
+You might want to check out these flowers to grow easily at home if you’re a beginner.

 It’s been a bit of a rubbish week, weather wise, so I haven’t really been out in the garden much, and left my ‘failed’ tomatoes where they were, and I’m glad I did.
 When I got back to them, there were four little plants smiling up at me.
 I’m not sure if Ameli was more excited, or me!